System for Commercial Labels

 Subject: Single Inventory System to Accommodate Commercial Labels on United States Department of Agriculture Commodity Foods

-This management bulletin is to inform you of a change in United States Department of Agriculture (USDA) commodity food labeling.
+This management bulletin is to inform you of a change in U.S. Department of Agriculture (USDA) commodity food labeling.
 The USDA is now allowing vendors to use commercial labels in place of commodity labels.

 Some vendors are already using commercial labels and more vendors will begin commercial labeling during the 2001-02 School Year (SY).
 By the 2002-03 SY all vendors will have the option of using commercial labels on USDA commodities.
 Because the commercial labeling system is voluntary, recipient agencies (RAs) may receive commodities with commercial, as well as USDA labels.
 The quality and specifications for products have not changed, just the labeling option.